andrea2k/Subgraph_Federated_Learning/README.md

 - small patterns (e.g., 2- and 3-cycles) are almost always perfectly split,
 - larger patterns are consistently distributed across multiple clients,
-- no pattern type collapses into single-client concentration.
+- no pattern ends up entirely within a single client.

 This provides strong empirical validation that the federated split respects **pattern-level heterogeneity**.